 Tampa Misdemeanor Lawyer

-Attorney William B. Wynne is an experienced and aggressive Tampa misdemeanor lawyer.
-If you've been charged with a misdemeanor offense, it's imperative that you speak with criminal attorney right away.
+If you’ve been charged with a misdemeanor offense, it’s imperative that you speak with an experienced Tampa misdemeanor lawyer right away.
 An aggressive Tampa misdemeanor lawyer can fight to have your case dismissed, and protect your rights and your future.

 In Florida, a misdemeanor is a crime punishable by not more than one year in jail, and a maximum fine of $1,000.00.
 Considered less serious than felonies, misdemeanors are handled at the county court level.
 They are punishable by a fine, probation, and/or imprisonment in the county jail, as opposed to a state prison sentence on a felony charge.
 Under the Florida Rules of Criminal Procedure, depositions are generally not permitted in misdemeanor cases, absent a showing of good cause.
 Further, the Florida Punishment Code and the sentencing guidelines don’t apply to misdemeanors.

 Some Common Florida Misdemeanors